 You are viewing the version of this documentation from Perl blead.
-This is a development version of Perl.
+This is the main development branch of Perl. (git commit 7aa63289688455d2b2cc740950feacc23d03efd7)

 CONTENTS